John McKay (attorney): Appointment as U.S. Attorney

 "Former Republican congressman Rick White, one of three candidates the Republicans have submitted to replace John McKay as U.S. attorney for Western Washington, cannot practice law in the state.
 White's license was suspended by the state Supreme Court in August 2003 for failure to pay his bar dues.
 He was reinstated to the bar in 2005 after paying a small fee, but currently holds an 'inactive' status", which is common for attorneys that are not actively practicing law.

 In congressional testimony, Kyle Sampson, chief of staff to Attorney General Alberto Gonzales, testified that McKay may have been fired at least in part because of his advocacy for a more-aggressive investigation into the cold case murder of Assistant U.S. Attorney Thomas C. Wales of Seattle.
 In 2018, the FBI reported Wales's death was likely the result of a conspiracy that included a contract killer.
 His pursuit of the case and subsequent firing were the subjects of an article by Jeffrey Toobin in the August 6, 2007 issue of The New Yorker.
 Toobin noted that Gonzales assured Wales's family that the investigation was still a top priority of the Justice Department.

 Post-U.S. Attorney career

 On May 21, 2007, Getty Images announced that McKay would join the corporation as senior vice president and general counsel, based in its headquarters in Seattle.

-On September 17, 2007, Jonathan Klein, CEO of Getty Images, announced that McKay would be stepping down as general counsel to return to the law faculty at Seattle University where he will teach full-time.
+On September 17, 2007, Jonathan Klein, CEO of Getty Images, announced that McKay would be stepping down as general counsel to return to the law faculty at Seattle University where he would teach full-time.
 McKay was a partner at Davis Wright Tremaine in Seattle.
 McKay left Davis Wright Tremaine in 2021.

 During his career as a U.S. Attorney, McKay was the prosecutor of Canadian marijuana activist Marc Emery for marijuana seed distribution from Canada.
 Since that time, McKay has called for reform of marijuana laws such that its sale be legally regulated and taxed.